How MSR Compares

 • ✅ Want flexibility to use TypeScript OR SQL migrations

-• ✅ Need production-ready safety features (dry run, summaries)
+• ✅ Need production-ready safety features (dry run, summaries, locking)

 • ✅ Need reliable transaction management with automatic retry

-• ✅ Deploy in containers/Kubernetes with environment variable config
+• ✅ Deploy in containers/Kubernetes with environment variable and .env file config

 • ✅ Value developer experience and type safety